 2019 saw the release of collaborative project Dyson Stringer Cloher’s self-titled debut album through Melbourne’s Milk! records to wide media acclaim and a sold-out headline tour and Stringer was honoured at Woodford Folk Festival as an ’emerging legend of Australian song’ with a performance of selections from her back catalogue by her musical peers.

-Liz Stringer’s sixth studio album—First Time Really Feeling— released April 2021 through Milk!
-Records / Remote Control Records is a ten-song collection documenting a recent reckoning and metamorphosis for the acclaimed Australian singer-songwriter.
+Liz Stringer’s sixth studio album—First Time Really Feeling— was released through Melbourne-based independent record label Milk!
+Records in April 2021.
+This ten-song collection documents a recent personal reckoning and metamorphosis Liz experienced while living in North America just prior to the pandemic.

-Recorded at Toronto’s Union Sound Company and produced and engineered by Chris Stringer (no relation to Liz, and known for his work with Timber Timbre and the Rheostatics), this will no doubt be regarded as Stringer’s seminal work and her most searingly personal: a musical time-capsule of love, loss and legacy, profound change and her recent path to self-acceptance.
+Recorded at Toronto’s Union Sound Company and produced by Chris Stringer, known for his work with Timber Timbre and the Rheostatics, this is regarded as Stringer’s seminal work to-date and her most searingly personal: a musical time-capsule of love, loss and legacy, profound change and her recent path to self-acceptance.
+Between rock stylings, knee-buckling ballads and a world-class lyrical and story-telling prowess, Liz writes affectingly from a range of perspectives.
+Any fan of Liz Stringer will testify to the strength of her live performances, and this album is arranged much like one of her iconic shows such is the power and intent of her arresting vocal delivery.

-Beloved equally for her rock stylings, knee-buckling ballads and a world-class lyrical and story-telling prowess that sees her write affectingly from a staggering range of perspectives, First Time Really Feeling showcases Stringer at the top of her game.
-Emotional, unflinching, expansive and revealing—this album is unmistakably Australian music at its finest, and is, without question, Liz Stringer at her best.
+Emotional, unflinching, expansive, and revealing—this album is unmistakably Australian music at its finest, and is, without question, Liz Stringer at her best.